Efficient Binary Decision Diagram Manipulation in External Memory: BDD Operations by Time-forward Processing BDD Manipulation by Time-forward Processing

 The Apply procedure as presented above, like Arge's original algorithm in \cite{Arge1995:2,Arge1996}, follows recursion requests until a pair of leaves are met.
 Yet, for example in Fig.~\ref{fig:bdd_transposed} the node for the request $(x_{2,0},\top)$ is unnecessary to resolve, since all leaves of this subgraph trivially will be $\top$ due to the implication operator.
 The later Reduce will remove any nodes with identical children bottom-up and so this node will be removed in favour of the $\top$ leaf.

-This observation implies we can resolve the requests earlier for any operator that can shortcut the resulting leaf.
-To this end, one only needs to extend the \texttt{\bf RequestsFor} to be the \texttt{\bf ShortcuttedRequestsFor} function in Fig.~\ref{fig:apply__requests_for2} which immediately outputs a request to the relevant leaf value.
+This observation implies we can resolve the requests earlier for any operator that can short circuit the resulting leaf.
+To this end, one only needs to extend the \texttt{\bf RequestsFor} to be the \texttt{\bf ShortCircuitedRequestsFor} function in Fig.~\ref{fig:apply__requests_for2} which immediately outputs a request to the relevant leaf value.
 This decreases the number of requests placed in $\QappA$ and $\QappB$.
 Furthermore, it decreases the size of the final unreduced BDD, which again in turn will speed up the following Reduce.